pgattu/TeslaIntegration/README.md

 To install and setup the program, navigate to a directory where you want to install it and do the following:

 ```
-# clone the code from github
+# Download the code from github
 git clone https://github.com/pgattu/TeslaIntegration.git

-# navigate to the newly-created directory
+# Navigate to the newly-created directory
 cd TeslaIntegration

 # Change permissions to make the shell scripts executable